luapower/luapower-all/ui.md

 ### Transition animations

 Transitions are about gradually changing the value of an element attribute from its current value to a new value using linear interpolation.

-Every attribute can be animated like that providing it has a data type that can be interpolated.
+Every attribute can be animated providing it has a data type that can be interpolated.
 Currently, numbers, colors and color gradients can be interpolated, but more data types and interpolator functions can be added if needed (see the code for that).